sematext/docs/docs/monitoring/index.md

 Check [Tag Support](tag-support) page for different ways of Tags organization.

-Network Map can help you visualize the network topology of a system monitored by SPM.
+Network Map can help you visualize the network topology of a system monitored by Sematext.
 It can discover hosts and collect information about communication between them, such as the amount of received/transmitted data on each port.

 For more information on Network Map check [Network Map](network-map) page.

 [On-demand profiling](on-demand-profiling) lets you profile your own JVM-based applications or even any 3rd party JVM-based applications (e.g. Spark, Elasticsearch, Solr, Kafka, Hadoop, Storm, Cassandra, HBase, etc.).

-It works with both embedded and standalone agent and you can find more information [here](on-demand-profiling).
+It works with both embedded and standalone agent and has negligible overhead.

-[SPM](http://sematext.com/spm/) also exposes APIs and provides libraries that let you send custom metrics (any numerical data, not just performance metrics) into SPM and graph it along other reports.
+[Custom Metrics](custom-metrics) API and provided libraries let you send custom metrics (any numerical data, not just performance metrics) into Sematext and graph it along other reports.

-For more information on how to extend standard performance metrics reports check [Custom Metrics](custom-metrics) page.

 ### Getting Support